ijuarez24/clinical-biomarkers-identification-project/README.md

 ## Synthetic Data Base

 This project applies supervised learning models to predict the prognosis of colorectal cancer based on clinical data, specifically focusing on genetic mutations associated with the disease.
+The code for this analysis is available in ```synthetic-data.py```

 ### Overview
 A synthetic dataset was created for this study, including patient demographics and key clinical biomarkers.
 The dataset simulates real-world scenarios to evaluate different machine learning models.
 The biomarkers considered include: